JuneBascaran/MDEF/docs/term2/03-Prototyping for design.md

 After this part worked, we tested the LDR with another board.
 Light Dependent Resistor (LDR) acts as a light sensor that can detect changes in light intensity and adjust the circuit accordingly.

 ![](../images/Prototying ideas/ldr.jpg)

+# **MICROCHALLENGE I**
+**14/02/2023 - 17/02/2023**

+You can find more information about the proyect by tapping here:

+For this first challenge, I teamed up with Paige and Sami since we are in the same proyect and all three of us are interested in experimenting with biomaterials.
+The goals for this Challenge were to apply the things learnt during the past weeks in Prototyping for design: electronics and couding, 2D and 3D modelling, laser-cut and vinyl cut.